Tillykke med fødselsdagen!

 Manual?
 What manual?
 I didn’t get the manual!
 The I-grew-up-in-[insert country here]-and-have-been-culturally-assimilated-by-virtue-of-experiencing-all-of-these-rules-since-birth-manual.
 Oh.
 That manual.
 I don’t have one.
 Weirdly they don’t hand those out with the CPR numbers and residency permits when you move to Denmark.
 Might I find one on Amazon?
 Um no. Did your new country come with one?
 Yes?
 Color me jealous.

 But you live in a place for awhile and you learn.
 Those rules.
 The little cultural rules that help you fit in.
 Assimilate.
 Not stand out as the overly loud-laughing American you are.
 (That may never change.
 I apologize in advance, but I do love a hearty belly laugh.)
 In Denmark, you learn to put down the divider after your groceries on the belt at the grocery store.
 That one you glean early.
-One can only receive “the look” so many times, before it sticks.
+One can only receive “the look” so many times before it sticks.
 I call it the Danish look of incredulity.
-The look is strong with these ones.
+It is a powerful means to compliance in these parts.
+The look is strong and undeniable.
 Why are you looking at me like that?
 Oh I’m sorry!
-Undsklyd!
+Undskyld!
+Ok.
 Divider down.
 Or sometimes plunked down for you.
-This is now so ingrained that I may or may not have thrown the same shade when back visiting in the States last summer.
-(MAY have is the answer).
+This is now so ingrained in me that I may or may not have thrown the same shade when back visiting family in the States last summer.
+(May HAVE is the answer).
 GAH.
 Put down the divider people.
 Uh.

-So when it come to celebrations, you can only imagine the very specific set of ceremonial requirements to say cheers in Denmark.
+So when it comes to celebrations, you can only imagine the very specific set of ceremonial requirements to say cheers in Denmark.
 Skål!
 That means cheers.
 Or bowl.
-But in this setting … Cheers!
-Danish celebrations can include, but are not limited to, all holidays, confirmations, graduations, anniversaries, christenings, first days of work, last days of work and of course… birthdays.
+But in this setting … cheers!
+Danish celebrations can include but are not limited to, any holiday, anniversaries, christenings, confirmations, “non-firmations,” graduations, first days of work, last days of work and of course… birthdays.
 Danes love celebrating birthdays.
 It usually involves lots of little Danish flags, which while charming is still somewhat odd to me.
 Until moving here, I had never decorated a birthday cake with tiny American flags.
-Only would I maybe if you happened to be born on the 4th of July.
+Only would I maybe… if you happened to be born on the 4th of July.
 (And not named Tom Cruise.)
 But here, you bedeck your lagkage (layer cake) with a million and one tiny Dannebrog.
 Danish flags.
 I have used the little red and white ones often.
 When in Copenhagen!
 Look at me ma, I’m assimilating!

 We may have learned the hard way about birthday celebrations in Denmark.
 Often you throw a party and invite your friends and family.
 And you always serve cake.
 At my husband’s Danish office, he is expected to bring in cake for the team.
 For his birthday.
 To share with them.
 I use the term cake loosely as it can be defined as any type of sweet baked goods.
 This year he made his own apple strudel.
 Which isn’t really Danish unless you count the Danish æbler he used.
 But it was delicious!